flyingstick22/DevOps-with-Docker/part1/1.15/README.md

 This is a simple Flask application that prints **"DevOps is the best!"** at localhost:5001

-Link to docker hub: https://hub.docker.com/repository/docker/flyingstickdevops/homework/general
+Link to the docker hub: https://hub.docker.com/repository/docker/flyingstickdevops/homework/general

 Pull the image: